Registered Agent Specifically for the State of Illinois

 Articles of Organization LLC form 5.5 establishes your entity as a domestic LLC which allows you to conduct business in the State of Illinois.

 This topic will address the following questions:

 - What if my company name is not available in Illinois for the Articles of Organization LLC?

-- What if I have been doing business in Illinois before I have authority?
+- What if I had been doing business in Illinois before I had authority?

 - If I apply for an S-Election with the IRS, am I a corporation or LLC?

-Illinois recently enhanced their online filing portal to include the Illinois LLC 5.5 form (Articles of Organization).
-The service provides for Routine filing (typically a 10 day turn-around) or expedited filing (24 – 48 hour turn-around).
+Articles of Organizations LLC form 5.5 can now be filed online This service provides for Routine filing (typically a 10-day turn-around) or expedited filing (24 – 48 hour turn-around).
 Either service type can be secured online with a credit card.
-Keep in mind that the only copy of the file stamped Articles of Organization will be that which you print out after submitting to the State of Illinois.
+Keep in mind that the only copy of the file-stamped Articles of Organization will be that which you print out after submitting to the State of Illinois.

 Numbered items in the article below correspond to the numbered questions on the form.
 Unless indicated as optional, all questions must be completed.

 - Limited Liability Company Name: The company name must contain the terms “Limited Liability Company, LLC or L.L.C., and must be in the English alphabet, Arabic or Roman numerals, cannot contain the following terms: “Corporation, Corp, Incorporated, Inc., Ltd., Co., or Limited Partnership or L.P. ” The company name is the name the company will be doing business as in the State of Illinois and must be distinguishable from other companies that have filings with the Illinois Secretary of State.
 Please note, that PLLC’s must file by paper as the online filing does not support the formations of PLLC’s.
 Contact us for additional information.

 - Address of Principal Place of Business where records of the company will be kept: The principal office may, but need not be a place of business in Illinois.